Two Rivers in Manitowoc County, Wisconsin — The American Midwest (Great Lakes)

 2. The Tale of the Christmas Tree Ship.
 Wisconsin Historical Society (Submitted on June 6, 2012, by Paul Fehrenbach of Germantown, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 5, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 552 times since then and 19 times this year.
+It was originally submitted on June 5, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 596 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on June 5, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.